Powerlearnproject/se-day1-assignment-Emmanuelkimutai/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt engineering is the art and science of designing and optimizing prompts to guide AI models on response.
+This makes the response AI generates to be more accurate.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Vague prompt - Hi, write a create an image with computers. improved- Hi, generate an image of a computer with a code snippet on a desk.